trend206/dsp3/README.md

 ## Examples
 coming soon

-##Use Cases
+## Use Cases
-The following examples are some use cases seen in the field.<br/>
+The following examples are some use cases seen in the field.
-To run from project dir python -m usecases.eventscsv<br/><br/>
+To run from project dir python -m usecases.eventscsv

 1. Retrieve events to csv files - [usecases/eventscsv.py](usecases/eventscsv.py)